 Business travel often shows business travelers just how small the world is, especially when they visit a faraway place for a business meeting, such as South Africa.
-South Africa is an amazing place to visit for a holiday or vacation (make some time to try one of South Africa's great surfing locations or an itinerary for ten great days in South Africa!), but it's also increasingly a destination for business travelers.
+South Africa is an amazing place to visit for a holiday or vacation (make some time to try one of South Africa's great surfing locations or an itinerary for ten great days in South Africa!).
+It is increasingly becoming a destination for business travelers.

 - Any hint of ignorance about the South African domestic or regional political scene will almost surely disqualify you from doing business in this country.

 - English speaking South Africans tend to be reserved, proud of their cultural heritage, have good manners, elegant, expressive speech, and avoid unnecessary conflict.
-Afrikaners, like their Dutch ancestors, are more direct and to the point and have a tendency to "tell it like it is."
+Afrikaners, like their Dutch ancestors, are more direct and to the point and tend to "tell it like it is."

 - Some South Africans speak English with a heavy accent, as well as in a fast rhythm.
-It's important that you pay close attention, because constantly asking people to repeat themselves will eventually be insulting.
+You must pay close attention because continually asking people to repeat themselves will eventually be insulting.